 Brown’s newest book just came out.
 It’s called Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead, and it “argues that vulnerability is not weakness, but rather our clearest path to courage, engagement, and meaningful connection.”

-Some quotes from the book, courtesy of a recent TED blog post:
+Some quotes from the book on vulnerability and shame, courtesy of a recent TED blog post:

 “I define vulnerability as uncertainty, risk and emotional exposure.
 With that definition in mind, let’s think about love.
 Waking up every day and loving someone who may or may not love us back, whose safety we can’t ensure, who may stay in our lives or may leave without a moment’s notice, who may be loyal to the day they die or betray us tomorrow — that’s vulnerability.”